 The Commission incorporates its findings on Coastal Act consistency at this point as if set forth in full.
 These findings address and respond to all public comments regarding potential significant adverse environmental effects of the project that were received prior to preparation of the staff report.
 As discussed in detail above, project alternatives and mitigation measures have been considered and incorporated into the project.
 Five types of mitigation actions include those that are intended to avoid, minimize, rectify, reduce, or compensate for significant impacts of development.
-Mitigation measures required as part of this coastal development permit include the avoidance of impacts to ESHA through clustering structures, and by prohibiting development outside of the approved development area as required by recording an open space deed restriction.
+Mitigation measures required as part of this coastal development permit include the avoidance of impacts to ESHA through clustering structures.
 Mitigation measures required to minimize impacts include requiring drainage best management practices (water quality), interim erosion control (water quality and ESHA), limiting lighting (ESHA), restricting structure color (visual resources), and requiring future improvements to be considered through a CDP.
 Finally, the habitat impact mitigation condition is a measure required to compensate for impacts to ESHA.